 - Cook only as much as you need

-- Apply oil on your grill or cast iron griddle to keep food items from sticking
+- Apply oil on your or cast iron griddle to keep food items from sticking

 - Heat a pot of water while you are eating so that it can be used for a quick cleanup afterwards

-- Rinse out your drinking bottles and camping mugs if you store anything besides water in them so the scent doesn’t attract animals
+- Rinse out your camping water bottles and camping mugs if you store anything besides water in them so the scent doesn’t attract animals

 Be sure to avoid burning any trash items as this may cause fires in your campground or the surrounding forests.
 Fires can be devastating to the ecosystem, so you need follow all fire safety rules and avoid using fire as a means of disposal.

 Proper Disposal of Your Trash or Food Items